-Take care of what you purchase as many of the oats brands sold in
+Take care of what you purchase as many of the brands sold in

 supermarkets are refined too.
 If it appears highly processed, with small

-particles of the grain with the oats tissue highly disrupted, then it
+particles of the grain with the tissues highly disrupted, then it

 is less effective in reducing serum cholesterol.

 If you are serious about being healthy, as we are, then considering purchasing a stone grinding mill, and making your own bread from healthy flour.